laristra/flecsi-third-party/README.md

 % make

+% make install

-"make" does the installation in the path you specified.
+"make install" does the installation in the path you specified.